andreashandel/quizgrader/auxiliary/docsfordevelopers/documentation.md

 * `/vignettes` contains the vignette - this is copied to /inst/doc during package building. edits should be done to the file in the /vignettes folder, not the /inst/doc folder.

+### Materials inside the /inst folder
+The `/inst` folder contains several subfolders.

+* `/apps` sub-folder contains the different shiny apps which are part of the package.
+There are two apps for this package.
+The `quizmanager_app.R` app is the one used by instructors to make and manage the quizzes.
+It is started by typing `quizmanager()` into the console.
+The quizgrader app (called `app.R`) is deployed to a Shiny server and used by students for submission.
+The CSS file is for styling of both apps (and as such needs to be deployed together with app.R).

+* `/templates` sub-folder contains the Excel templates for the class list and quizzes.

 ### Functions/files in the R folder

-The main functions that are exposed to a user are the following:
+The following functions provide functionality for either quizmanager (marked with QM) or quizgrader (QG).
+All QM functions can be called directly without using the UI.
+(The GQ related functions could probably too, but the grading portion is not meant to be used without the UI)

+Functions for QM:
+* `calculate_grades` - computes grades for each student.
+* `check_quiz` - makes sure complete quizzes are properly formatted and filled.
+* `check_studentlist` - makes sure that student list is properly formatted and filled.
+* `compile_submission_logs` - called by `calculate_grades`
+* `compile_submissions` - called by `calculate_grades`
 * `create_course` - starts a new course, creates starting folders and files
-* `create_student_quizzes` - takes the completed quizzes, processes them to produce quizzes for students, also places them into a zip file
-* `create_gradelist` - combines the student list and all quizzes to generate the main grade tracking file
 * `create_serverpackage` - makes a file/folder bundle for either initial deployment or update that needs to be copied to server
+* `create_studentquizzes` - takes the completed quizzes, processes them to produce quizzes for students, also places them into a zip file
+* `summarize_course` - creates summary information about course.

+Functions for QG:
+* `check_metadata.R` - checks that user input (user ID and password) match information in the student list.
+* `check_submission.R` - checks a submitted quiz for proper formatting before attempting to grade it.
+* `grade_quiz.R` - grades the submitted quiz.

+* `quizgrader.R` script starts the `quizmanager.R` app.

 The following functions are used internally: